 Concrete Sealing – Dustless and Affordable, Enhanced Finish

-A sealed concrete floor brings out a surface’s beauty by improving a natural color and adding sheen to an old floor.
-As any porous surface has to be protected from mechanical abrasion and stains, therefore, using any concrete sealing procedures should be a must to extend a lifetime.
+A sealed concrete floor creates a surface’s beauty by improving a natural color and adding sheen to an old floor.
+As any porous surface has to be protected from mechanical abrasion and stains, any concrete sealing procedures should be a must to extend a lifetime.

-As a matter of fact, no decorative concrete floor installation is complete without a sealer application.
-Also, by adding color stains or dye, you can get a different concrete design.
+No decorative concrete floor installation is complete without a sealer application.
+Also, adding color stains or dye can get a different concrete design.
 Furthermore, taking the time to put down this final layer of protection not only prolongs the life of your floor but can also enhance and preserve its appearance.

 What is the difference between Sealed and Polished Concrete?

-This is what makes it a sealed floor rather than a high-gloss polished surface.
-In fact, some sealers are preventing moisture intrusion under final coverings.
+This makes it a sealed floor rather than a high-gloss polished surface.
+Some sealers prevent moisture intrusion under final coverings.
 Thus, sealing a floor is the best option for cheap, low-traffic areas.

-The problem with sealers is that they are easy to damage by moisture coming up through the slab and wear out quickly under heavy traffic on the surface.
+The problem with sealers is that they are easily damaged by moisture coming up through the slab and wear out quickly under heavy traffic on the surface.
 Each time something passes over the surface, it will erode the surface until the sealer wears off.
-Thus, concrete back to the bare slab, especially in high traffic pathways, routes, or high-impact areas.
+Thus, concrete back to the bare slab, especially in high-traffic pathways, routes, or high-impact areas.